 How to share a reimbursement account

-This person must first be a policy admin for a company policy.
+This person must first be a Policy Admin for a Group policy.

 - Go to Settings > Your Account > Reimbursement

-- Click 'Share' next to the account you want to share, and select the policy admin to share with.
+- Click Share on the account you want to share, and select the Policy Admin to share with.

 - We will process this share request and the account will normally be available to reimburse reports within 1-2 business days.